getpelican/pelican-themes/foundation-default-colours/README.md

 foundation-default-colours
 ==========================

 A pelican theme using Zurb Foundation 5 with the default colour theme.
+The theme is fully compatible with mobile devices (ie, menus and the display change to be mobile-friendly on small screens).

 There are seven theme-specific settings you can set in your **pelicanconf.py** file (the settings shown are the defaults):